 Table of Contents

-This quick-start guide describes how to build a buck converter controlled in open-loop using power modules and the B-Box RCP programmable controller using the Simulink blockset.
+This quick-start guide describes how to build a buck converter controlled in open-loop using power modules and the B-Box RCP 3.0 programmable controller using the Simulink blockset.
 Specifically made for users who would want to get familiar with imperix’s solutions, this guide details step-by-step instructions on how to assemble and program a simple power converter.
-For further details on the theoretical aspects of buck converters, please refer to the page: Step-down buck converter.
+Further details on the theoretical aspects of buck converters can be found on the page: Step-down buck converter.

 Hardware requirements

-The following list describes the required hardware.
+The following list describes the required hardware to build a buck converter.
 It comprises imperix products as well as additional components commonly available in power electronic research laboratories :

 - Imperix products